Techgrounds-Cloud-9/cloud-9-yourlocaldaphne/05_Project/bicep files/understanding-document.md

 - Public static, private dynamic.
 - The web server should be backed up daily and the backup should be available for 7 days.
 - The storage account has a post deployment script.(bootstrap script)
-- The AAD integrated with and users need to be added.

 #
 ### Resources needed